 Bell Pepper Trivia

-- They are technically a fruit because they grow on a flowering plant and contain seeds
+- They are technically considered a fruit because they grow on a flowering plant and contain seeds

 - According to the U.S. Department of Agriculture: Between 2007-2011, China produced 51 percent of the world’s bell peppers making them the largest bell pepper growers, followed by Mexico, Turkey and Indonesia.